DA0-DA0/dao-dao-ui/packages/stateful/hooks/useDaoWebSocket.README.md

 (`DappLayout` and `SdaLayout`) to provide a global WebSocket instance to the entire app via the AppLayoutContext provider and its `useAppLayoutContext` hook.
 This architecture removes the need for multiple connections or constant re-connections when the page changes.
-This hook is already setup and mostly will not change.
+This hook is already set up and mostly will not change.

 The `useOnDaoWebSocketMessage` hook wraps the connection and provides a simple interface to subscribe to events. **_This is likely the hook you want to use in